History of Trea Turner in Timeline

 In November 2018, Trea Turner married Kristen Harabedian at St. Joseph's Catholic Church in Washington, D.C.

-On April 2, 2019, Trea Turner broke his right index finger while attempting to bunt against the Philadelphia Phillies and was out of play until May 17.
+On April 2, 2019, Trea Turner broke his right index finger while attempting to bunt against the Philadelphia Phillies.

-In 2019, Trea Turner won the World Series with the Washington Nationals.
+In 2019, Trea Turner won the World Series as a member of the Washington Nationals.

-On June 30, 2021, Trea Turner's 28th birthday, he hit for the cycle for the third time against the Tampa Bay Rays, tying an MLB record.
+On June 30, 2021, which was also his 28th birthday, Trea Turner hit for the cycle for the third time in his career, tying the MLB record.
+He achieved this against the Tampa Bay Rays.

 July 30, 2021: Traded to the Los Angeles Dodgers